Freezing, melting and boiling - make ice cream!

 It is a good idea to have a whiteboard or paper, pen, ruler and calculator to hand in each session.

-- Ice cubes (approx. 2 trays full / 25 cubes, straight from the freezer, (not plastic covered or gel, they need to be able to melt)
+- Ice cubes (approx. 2 trays full / 25 cubes, straight from the freezer, not plastic coated or gel ones, they need to be able to melt)

 - A piece of string (10cm ish)